-A project summary, sometimes referred to as a project summary report or an executive summary template, provides a synopsis of a project's status at a given time.
+A project summary is a project management tool that summarizes a project's status at a moment in time.
 They're concise, comprehensive and provide an overview of all the key details of your project.

 Internally, project summaries demonstrate project progress at a moment in time.
 They provide an executive summary for project managers, team members, contractors and other service providers.
 They communicate project milestones, metrics and project timeline updates to keep project teams on track, help them get organized and work together efficiently.